bseltz-cohesity/scripts/python/isilonCFTtest/README.md

 * -i, --isilon: DNS name or IP of the Isilon to connect to
 * -u, --username: user name to connect to Isilon
 * -pwd, --password: (optional) will prompt if omitted
-* -p, --path: file system path to monitor (e.g. /ifs/share1) required when creating the first snapshot
+* -p, --path: (optional) file system path (e.g. /ifs/share1) required when creating the first snapshot
-* -l, --listsnapshots: list available snapshots for the specified path
+* -l, --listsnapshots: (optional) list available snapshots for the specified path
-* -f, --firstsnapshot: name or ID of existing snapshot to use (or name of new snapshot to create)
+* -f, --firstsnapshot: (optional) name or ID of existing snapshot to use (or name of new snapshot to create)
-* -s, --secondsnapshot: name or ID of existing snapshot to use (or name of new snapshot to create)
+* -s, --secondsnapshot: (optional) name or ID of existing snapshot to use (or name of new snapshot to create)
-* -c, --deletesnapshots: delete specified first and second snapshots and exit
+* -c, --deletesnapshots: (optional) delete specified first and second snapshots and exit
-* -d, --deletethissnapshot: delete one snapshot and exit
+* -d, --deletethissnapshot: (optional) delete one snapshot and exit